CellMigStandOrg/Tracks/index.md

 1. A **segmentation algorithm** detects objects of interest (i.e. cells) in a set of microscopy images (usually time-lapse), producing *objects*
-2. A **linking algorithm** finds associations between these objects and links them in time, producing *segments*
+2. A **linking algorithm** finds associations between these objects and links them in time, producing *links*
-3. A **segment linking** processes the segments, identifying possible events (gap-closing, split, merge), producing final *tracks*
+3. A **segment linking** processes the links, identifying possible events (gap-closing, split, merge), producing final *tracks*

 This specification aims at representing these data in a **tabular format**: